 Unfortunately, injuries happen often in college athletics and are often unavoidable, depending on the sport.
-As a former Division I student-athlete, I watched close friends and peers succumb to injury.
+And though many of these injuries are minor, student-athletes still need to be careful and take care of themselves so a minor injury doesn’t turn into a major problem.
+As a former Division I student-athlete, I watched close friends and peers succumb to an injury.
 Some were minor, some required time off, and some were career ending.
 I battled through some injuries myself and have some key takeaways on how to go about the intimidating process of rehabilitation.

 First: don’t panic!